-The Simon Communities of Ireland are represented in all major national policy fora and at key stakeholder meetings including the National Homeless Consultative Committee (NHCC) and bi lateral Meetings with the Department of the Housing, Planning, Community and Local Government.
+The Simon Communities of Ireland are represented in all major national policy and at key stakeholder meetings including the National Homeless Consultative Committee (NHCC) and bi lateral Meetings with the Department of the Housing, Planning, Community and Local Government.

-Throughout 2017, we participated in a range of partnerships and networks with other organisations that share our aims including Mental Health Reform, Community & Voluntary Pillar, the European Anti-Poverty Network and the Children's Rights Alliance.
-We are also active members of the European Federation of National Organisations Working with the Homeless (FEANTSA) and were nominated onto the FEANTSA Expert Working Group on Health in 2011.
+Throughout 2018, we participated in a range of partnerships and networks with other organisations that share our aims including the Home for Good campaign which is working towards establishing a right to housing in Ireland, Mental Health Reform, Community & Voluntary Pillar, the European Anti-Poverty Network and the Children's Rights Alliance.
+We are also active members of the European Federation of National Organisation's Working with the Homeless (FEANTSA) and we participate in the FEANTSA Expert Working Group on Health.